When fasting, there might be many new questions arising. One of them is does chewing gum break a fast?

 In terms of calories, chewing gum won’t harm your fasting schedule.
 However, because of the sugar content in the gum, insulin raise can kick you out of ketosis.

 This means that, if you’re practicing strict intermittent fasting, it’s better to skip the chewing gum.

-However, if you allow yourself a 20-30 calorie threshold during your fasting period, a piece of chewing gum can be allowed.
+So, does chewing gum break a fast?
+Well, if you allow yourself a 20-30 calorie threshold during your fasting period, a piece of chewing gum can be allowed.

 DOES SUGAR-FREE GUM BREAK A FAST?

 This is the next logical question because there are plenty of sugar free chewing gums available.
 If the problem is sugar, then surely sugar-free options are okay, right?